Hot Lightning roll past struggling Red Wings

 Barclay Goodrow scored twice as the Tampa Bay Lightning matched their best home start ever with a 3-1 win over the visiting Detroit Red Wings on Friday night.

-In recording its sixth straight home victory, the Stanley Cup champions tied the mark set by the 2017-18 club.
+In recording their sixth straight home victory, the Stanley Cup champions tied the mark set by the 2017-18 club.

-The Lightning won for the 16th straight time at home over the Red Wings and extended their points streak against them to 19 (18-0-1) dating back to a win five years ago.
+The Lightning won for the 16th straight time at home over the Red Wings and extended their points streak against them to 19 (18-0-1) dating back more than five years.

 Tampa Bay's last regular-season loss in regulation to Detroit was on Nov.
-3, 2015 on the road, and its last home loss to them was Feb.
+3, 2015 on the road, and its last home loss to the Red Wings occurred on Feb.
 17, 2011.

 Pat Maroon scored a goal, Brayden Point assisted for his fourth straight game with a point -- producing one in eight of the club's nine games -- and the Lightning won for the fourth consecutive time.